Hear this: "Even our fate can be affected by our faith...that's what my readings really specialize in".

-When she first started doing readings for clients she too used cards.
 That is, she always brought out a pack of cards she planned to lay on the table but then she would slip into a trance with the cards still folded in prayer.
-“I’d start talking, and didn’t ever lay the cards out” she recalls.
-“The information just began to flow through me” She describes a trance as dream-like, noting that she recalls some parts of the dream if she wants to discuss them with the client after the reading, but that when the client leaves, the dream leaves with him.
+"I'd start talking, and didn't ever lay the cards out" she recalls.
+"The information just began to flow through me".
+She describes a trance as dream-like, noting that she recalls some parts of the dream if she wants to discuss them with the client after the reading, but that when the client leaves, the dream leaves with him.

-It took her a long time to completely trust her intuition, however.
-Sometimes she received information that she didn’t understand, and it sounded so off-the-wall that she didn’t want to tell her client.
-Eventually she did, and she relates that the client often replied, “That makes so much sense.”
+Sometimes she received information that she didn't understand, and it sounded so off-the-wall that she didn't want to tell her client.
+Eventually, she did, and she relates that the client often replied, "That makes so much sense."
 Information that came through while she was in trance led her to further research.
-She read up on Aromatherapy, for instance.
-When information received in trance seemed to recommend certain plant essence oils to a client.
+She read up on Aromatherapy, for instance, when the information received in trance seemed to recommend certain essential oils to a client.
 In this way, by fits and starts, her abilities and knowledge have expanded into different areas.